-FDA, in collaboration with its federal partners, is encouraged to implement broadly recommended "best practice" guidance (Table 3) when communicating about MCMs in the emergency context.
+FDA, in collaboration with its federal partners, is encouraged to implement broadly recommended "best practice" guidance (Table 2) when communicating about MCMs in the emergency context.
 At the same time, the following represent suggested priorities for FDA tackle in order to strengthen its emergency MCM communication.
-The action items derive from an analysis of MCM communication concerns emerging during recent emergencies covered at length in the casebook (Tables 4-7) and a larger typology of foreseeable communication dilemmas based upon prior experiences and best professional judgment (Table 8).
+The action items derive from an analysis of MCM communication concerns emerging during recent emergencies covered at length in the casebook (Tables 3-6) and a larger typology of foreseeable communication dilemmas based upon prior experiences and best professional judgment (Table 7).
 Under-resourced and heavily burdened agencies like FDA are often forced to communicate in an emergency from a reactive position, rather than a proactive one.
 Nonetheless, FDA is strongly encouraged to implement as many pre-crisis, preparatory steps as possible so that it can be a nimble and influential communicator in moments of widespread distress.

-Before the Emergency
+Before the Emergency:

-1. Build Up FDA's Reputation and Credibility: As part of everyday activities, enhance public familiarity with how the FDA regulatory mission applies in an emergency and what legal and administrative tools the agency can facilitate public access to MCMs in a crisis.
+Build Up FDA's Reputation and Credibility: As part of everyday activities, enhance public familiarity with how the FDA regulatory mission applies in an emergency and what legal and administrative tools the agency can facilitate public access to MCMs in a crisis.

 Repetitious messaging and readily-digestible publications concerning FDA's "brand" and its response "toolkit" (eg, EUA) can prime people for the agency's emergency role and help reduce the element of surprise.
 When a crisis arises, such materials can also be available for people to access without delay.
 Advance communication materials cannot anticipate every threat and MCM scenario or individual public concern.
-That is, a pre-prepared playbook of messages for every eventuality is not feasible (although development of high-stakes, audience-tested messages as noted below is advisable).
-FDA should therefore work to engender greater understanding of, and faith in the agency's fundamental ability and commitment to protecting public health and safety.
-When unique, unforeseen circumstances arise, the agency can then rely on its established reputation when stewarding a MCM and implementing a EUA or other regulatory measure.
-An organization seen to be enacting proven core values in a crisis is more likely to enlist public support and to bolster its reputation.19
+That is, a pre-prepared playbook of messages for every eventuality is not feasible (although development of high-stakes, audience-tested messages as

-Table 3.
-Best Practices for Communicating Risk in an Emergency^{20,40-43}
+Best Practices for Communicating Risk in an Emergency20,40-43